ngarside/Deployment/roles/virtualbox-guest/readme.md

 # Notes

-- Only executes when running under VirtualBox.
+- Only executes when running under VirtualBox

 # References